Domenique412/JavaScriptDrumSet/README.md

-# Project 3: Spots
+# JavaScript Drim Kit

 ## Description

-The purpose of this project was to create something that would adapt to different screen sizes.
+The purpose of this project was to incorprate JavaScript and CSS to create audio and transitions when pressing a key.

 ## Tech Stack